dotnet/iot/src/devices/MotorHat/README.md

 It also provides 4 extra PWM Outputs, that can be used for anything that requires PWM, (controlling a LED, a ServoMotor, etc)

-You can find in depth documentation on the hat in [Adafruit website](https://www.adafruit.com/product/2348) Or you can also buy it at [Aliexpress](http://s.click.aliexpress.com/e/mTB4ZB2s)
+You can find in depth documentation on the hat in [Adafruit website](https://www.adafruit.com/product/2348) Or you can also get it at [Aliexpress](http://s.click.aliexpress.com/e/mTB4ZB2s)

 ###Currently supported devices:
 - Up to 4 DC Motors